wp-plugins/fv-wordpress-flowplayer/readme.txt

 * tools for fixing of slow loading videos (bad meta data location)
 * other bugfixes

-= 2.2 - 2014/01/23? =
+= 2.2 - 2014/02/24 =

 * Feature - attachment pages now work with FV Flowplayer
+* Feature - OptimizePress2 integration - FV Flowplayer handles the videos inserted in OptimizePress Live Edit
 * Feature - plugin skin CSS gets written into the main plugin CSS file to clean up your site header of any unnecessary style tags
-* Feature - support for live streaming
+* Feature - support for live streaming (add live="true" in shortcode)
 * Fix - audio - support for Amazon S3 protected links
+* Fix - "Check template" now looks for html5.js compatibility script and users see warnings on front-end if there are issues with JavaScript on the site
+* Fix - "Check videos" button now uses the same code as admin video checker and is more resilient
+* Fix - "Flash streaming server" settings acts as default RTMP server if there is none in the shortcode
 * Fix - JavaScript only loads if the player is in use on the page
-* Fix - "Flash streaming server" settings acts as default RTMP server if there is none in the shortcode
 * Bugfix - bug in options initialization causing safety resize script missing on fresh install until save of the settings
+* Bugfix - splash image URL encoding

 = 2.1.52 - 2014/01/10 =